hdoverobinson/wx-star_false-color/README.md

 The Open Satellite Project's goesdump: https://github.com/opensatelliteproject/goesdump
 USA-Satcom's XRIT ingestor: https://usa-satcom.com/xrit-decoder-for-goes-satellite/

-Files for other application-specific false-color implementations will be placed in their own subdirectories:
+Files for other application-specific false color implementations will be placed in their own subdirectories:
 goestools by Pieter Noordhuis: https://github.com/pietern/goestools

 Please note the false color lookup tables here are meant for GOES-R ABI CMIPs via HRIT and not for the GOES-N series of satellites.